 - More affordable: Was introduced into a lower priced category (27 percent cheaper at launch).

 - More modern: Reflects 4 years and 10 months of technical progress since the 100D launch.

 If the count of relative strengths (bullet points above) is taken as a measure, the X-A5 is the clear winner of the contest (14 : 3 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 100D and the X-A5 in practical situations.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 100D and the X-A5 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Expert reviews: Canon 100D vs Fujifilm X-A5